akruszewski/gibl/manuscript/chapter4.md

 It is important to recall the distinction between a quoted list and a non-quoted one: the latter will attempt evaluation.
 In this case, we just juggled with the quotation to produce the desired results.

-We will have to rewrite all of our operators:
+We will have to rewrite all of the operators:

 ```racket
 ...